tejuscs/ADBD-Labs/adb-oem/adb-deploy-oem.md

     The credentials zip file contains the encryption wallet, Java keystore and other relevant files to make a secure TLS 1.2 connection to your database from client applications.
 Store this file in a secure location.

-## Task 4: Add Autonomous Transaction Processing Database dedicated as Target in OEM
+## Task 4: Add Autonomous AI Transaction Processing Database dedicated as Target in OEM

 - Click **Setup** and select **Add Target** and click **Add Targets Manually**.